Oscar-Sherelis/open_file/README.md

 ## About project
 * MVC, DRY, KISS, SOLID
+* FileModel controller takes data from config file
+* FileController extends File Model and implements IopenFile
+* Result in index.php

 ## Instruction
 * Make folder, name example, folder
 * Put all files in this folder
 * Put folder in htdocs if you are using XAMP, or www with Wamp
 * Run apache server
+* In config file change FILE_NAME value to your file in root directory
+* Important csv, xml, json file must be in root directory
 * In browser enter "http://localhost/folder/Views/"